-The glenoid is made deeper by a fiberous cartilage called the labrum and the joint is surrounded by a tough fiberous sleeve called the capsule which helps hold the joint together.
-Together, these structurally aid shoulder stability.
+The joint is surrounded by a tough fibrous sleeve called the capsule which helps hold the joint together.

 Above the ball and socket joint is a ligament which is attached to a bony prominence (the acromion) on the top for your shoulder blade.
 This forms an arch over the shoulder joint.
 This area above the shoulder joint and below the arch is known as the subacromial space.